stuartellis/sve-personal-website/content/articles/just-task-runner.md

 - **-n, --dry-run** - Prints what _just_ would do without doing it
 - **--evaluate** - Evaluates and prints all of the variables.
 If a variable name is given as an argument, it only prints the value of that variable.

+## Multiple justfiles in a Directory Structure

+If you use multiple _justfiles_ in a project, consider following these guidelines:

+- Create the first recipe in the root _justfile_ with the name _help_.
+Write _@just --list_ in the body of the recipe.
+When _just_ is invoked without the name of a recipe, it runs the first recipe in the _justfile_.
+- Create an extra _justfile_ in each subdirectory that should be a separate scope of operations.
+For example, if you have a monorepo, create a child _justfile_ in the main directory for each component.
+- Set _fallback_ to _true_ in each _justfile_ that is NOT in the root directory of the project.
+This enables _just_ to find recipes from the root _justfile_ as well as the _justfile_ in the current working directory.
+- If you have many recipes for a single _justfile_, consider putting the recipes into several _.just_ files and using [imports](https://just.systems/man/en/chapter_55.html) to combine them.
+- To ensure that you do not accidentally run a recipe from a user _justfile_, do NOT set _fallback_ to _true_ in a _justfile_ in the root directory of a project.
+- To create namespaces for recipes, decide a standard prefix for each group of recipes, and set the name of each recipe to start with that prefix, e.g. _sys-_.
+- Use the [no-cd attribute](https://just.systems/man/en/chapter_34.html#disabling-changing-directory190) to define recipes that may be executed in one of several different possible directories.
+By default _just_ sets the working directory to be the location of the _justfile_ that contains the recipe.

 ## Using Modules